Heavenly Creatures

-Heavenly Creatures is a 1994 New Zealand biographical psychological drama film directed by Peter Jackson, from a screenplay he co-wrote with his partner, Fran Walsh, and starring Kate Winslet and Melanie Lynskey in their feature film debuts, with supporting roles by Sarah Peirse, Diana Kent, Clive Merrison, and Simon O'Connor.
-Based on the notorious 1954 Parker–Hulme murder case in Christchurch, the film focuses on the relationship between two teenage girls—Pauline Parker and Juliet Hulme—which culminates in the murder of Parker's mother.
-The events of the film span the period from their meeting in 1952 to the murder in 1954.
+Heavenly Creatures is a 1994 New Zealand biographical film directed by Peter Jackson, from a screenplay he co-wrote with his partner, Fran Walsh.
+It stars Melanie Lynskey and Kate Winslet in their feature film debuts, with Sarah Peirse, Diana Kent, Clive Merrison and Simon O'Connor in supporting roles.
+The film blends elements of various genres, such as period drama, dark comedy, psychological horror, crime, psychological thriller, romance, and fantasy.

+Based on the notorious Parker–Hulme murder case, Heavenly Creatures examines the relationship between two teenage girls—Pauline Parker and Juliet Hulme—which culminates in the premeditated killing of Parker's mother.
+The story's events span the period from the girls' first meeting in 1952 to the carrying out of the crime, which took place in Christchurch, New Zealand on 22 June 1954.

-The film opened in 1994 at the 51st Venice International Film Festival, where it won the Silver Lion and became one of the best-received films of the year.
-Reviewers praised most aspects of the production, with particular attention given to the performances by the previously unknown Winslet and Lynskey, as well as for Jackson's directing.
-The film received an Oscar nomination for Best Original Screenplay.
+Heavenly Creatures debuted at the Venice Film Festival in September 1994, where it was awarded the Silver Lion.
+It went on to receive widespread critical acclaim, becoming one of the best-received films of that year.
+Reviewers praised most aspects of the production, with particular attention given to the work of the previously unknown Lynskey and Winslet, as well as Jackson's directing.
+The film received an Oscar nomination for Best Original Screenplay in 1995.

 Plot

-In 1952 Christchurch, an affluent 13-year-old English girl Juliet Hulme befriends a 14-year-old girl from a working-class family, Pauline Parker, when Juliet transfers to Pauline's school.
-They bond over a shared history of severe childhood disease and isolating hospitalizations, and over time develop an intense friendship.
+In 1952 Christchurch, Juliet Hulme, an affluent 13-year-old English girl, transfers to a new school and befriends Pauline Parker, a 14-year-old girl from a working-class family.
+Bonding over a shared history of severe childhood disease and isolating hospitalisations, they develop an intense friendship.
 Pauline admires Juliet's outspoken arrogance and beauty.

-Together they paint, write stories, make plasticine figurines, and eventually create a fantasy kingdom called Borovnia.
-It is the setting of the adventure novels they write together, which they hope to have published and eventually made into films in Hollywood.
-Over time it begins to be as real to them as the real world.

-Pauline's relationship with her mother Honora becomes increasingly hostile and the two fight constantly.
-This angry atmosphere is in contrast to the peaceful intellectual life Juliet shares with her family.
+Unlike the peaceful intellectual life Juliet shares with her family, Pauline's relationship with her mother, Honora, is hostile, and the two fight constantly.
 Pauline spends most of her time at the Hulmes', where she feels accepted.

-Juliet introduces Pauline to the idea of "the Fourth World", a Heaven without Christians where music and art are celebrated.
+Together, Juliet and Pauline paint, write stories, make figurines, and eventually create a fantasy kingdom called Borovnia.
+It is the setting of the adventure novels they write together, which they hope to have published and made into films in Hollywood.
+Over time, it begins to be as real to them as the real world.
+Juliet introduces Pauline to the idea of "the Fourth World," a Heaven without Christians where music and art are celebrated.
 Juliet believes she will go there when she dies.
-Certain actors and musicians have the status of saints in this afterlife, such as singer Mario Lanza, with whom both girls are obsessed.

-During a day trip to Port Levy, Juliet's parents announce that they are going away and plan to leave Juliet behind.
-Her fear of being left alone makes her hysterical, culminating in her first direct experience of the Fourth World, perceiving it as a land where all is beautiful and she is safe.
-She asks Pauline to come with her, and the world that Juliet sees also becomes visible to Pauline.
-This is presented as a shared spiritual vision, a confirmation of their "Fourth World" belief, that influences the girls' predominant reality and affects their perception of events in the everyday world.
+During a day trip to Port Levy, Juliet's parents announce their plan to go on a trip together, leaving Juliet by herself.
+Hysterical at the prospect of being left alone, Juliet experiences the Fourth World for the first time, perceiving it as a land where all is beautiful and she is safe.
+She asks Pauline to come with her, and this world also becomes visible to Pauline.
+This shared spiritual vision confirms their Fourth World belief and begins to affect their perception of events in the everyday world.